 “I need to offer you an apology.
 I’m really sorry; I found out…would you believe I have a crazy ex?”

 “Yeah, don’t we all?”
 I think we both laughed nervously.
-Mine is certified; maybe his was, too.
+Mine is certified.

 “I ran into her sister.
 Thought we were seeing each other again.
 I guess she’s got a key.
 I found cigarette butts out on the patio, too.
 Looks like she’d just been hanging out waiting for me to show up.”